top of page

 NB: Proof of all these charges must be produced.

-Clearance Procedure
+Clearance Procedure.

-• All supporting documents must be attached.
+3. Attachment of Supporting Documents: All supporting documents must be attached.

-Temporary Importations
+Temporary Importations.

 These can be cleared as follows: